casten/race-scorer/docs/design.md

 - is easy for sharing and accessing
 - The free tier provides sufficient space + sharing,
 - Lacks good versioning.
-- Backup would be manual and somewhat error prone.
+- Backup would be manual and somewhat error-prone.

 ### Box
  - has a good free account,